Learn about the 2019 Smithsonian Internship here.

 Smithsonian Science Education Center (SSEC)

-This summer I interned at the Smithsonian Science Education Center (SSEC), a division of the institute focused on developing curricula for elementary and middle school students and training teachers in science education best practices.
+I interned at the Smithsonian Science Education Center (SSEC), a division of the institute focused on developing curricula for elementary and middle school students and training teachers in science education best practices.
 Their lesson plans have been rolled out around the world from as near as the Houston Independent School District to as far as Sweden, so it was super exciting to work with them.

 During my month-long internship I was introduced to all the SSEC departments, but worked primarily with Professional Development (P.D.).
 I helped organize the roll out of a UN SDG-aligned curriculum called “Mosquito!” in Panama, where my six years of Spanish I thought I’d never use came in handy.
 I also was tasked with spearheading a case study of SSEC competitors around the world as part of the organization’s continuing international expansion, which tested my research skills.
 Finally, I helped create the advertising and outreach materials for an upcoming P.D. conference in Colorado, an exercise that showed how even in science, marketing and good communication are essential to success.